 - Size: Up to 20 inches long

 Difficulty: Easy.
 These lizards are good for kids and beginners.

-About the Blue-Tongued Skink
+Behavior and Temperament of the Blue-Tongued Skink

-Blue-tongued skinks are ground dwellers with a flattened and elongated body (somewhat resembling a snake in appearance).
+Blue-tongued skinks are ground dwellers with a flattened and elongated body somewhat resembling a snake in appearance.
 They are docile, quiet, gentle and easily tamed, making them great beginner pets.

 Blue-tongued skinks require a large enclosure, such as a 40- to 55-gallon tank, with a secure lid.
-The substrate (bedding) can consist of Aspen wood shavings, cypress mulch, or even newspaper.
+The substrate (bedding) can consist of aspen wood shavings, cypress mulch, or even newspaper.
 Whatever you choose, make sure your skink is not eating it or your lizard could get an intestinal blockage.